 More Cool Explorations with Colour!

 This is STEM, art and literacy like you’ve never seen it before – dressed up in all the colours of the rainbow!
 Kaleidoscope: Hands-On Explorations in Colour (and Color!) includes 25 awe-inspiring projects that integrate learning across a range of subject areas, including the STEM topics of science, technology, engineering and mathematics, as well as art, literacy and cooking.
 This is a great resource for teachers, parents, camp organisers, youth and community group leaders, homeschoolers, out of school care educators and more.
-Pop over to find out more.
+Click through to find out more.

 More Science for Kids ideas…